 Use your registered accounts strategically.
 If you’re holding cash on the sidelines, a TFSA is one of the most flexible places to put it.
 Any growth — whether from GICs, dividend stocks or equities — comes out tax-free.
 An RRSP is ideal if you’re set to earn higher income this year and want to defer taxes on contributions now.

 Park short-term cash in something safe but productive.
-If you need stability right now, short-term GICs and Government of Canada T-bills are the domestic equivalent of Fitz-Gerald’s SGOV recommendation.
-The Bank of Canada held its overnight rate at 2.25% on March 18, meaning deposit rates are steady (11).
+If you need stability right now, short-term GICs and Government of Canada T-bills are the domestic equivalent of Fitz-Gerald's SGOV recommendation.
+The Bank of Canada held its overnight rate at 2.25% on April 29, noting that inflation climbed to 2.4% in March due to higher oil prices linked to the war.
+The next rate decision is June 10, meaning deposit rates should remain steady in the near term (11).

 Don’t let the war dictate your retirement timeline.
 If your RRSP or TFSA is invested in broadly diversified index funds, geopolitical shocks are priced in over time.
 Selling in a downturn locks in losses.
 Staying put — or adding on dips — is the strategy both Orman and Fitz-Gerald advocate for.

 Consider Canadian energy as your “ballast.”
-With energy stocks making up about 16% of the S&P/TSX Composite Index, Canadian investors already have some built-in exposure (12).
+With energy stocks now making up about 18% of the S&P/TSX Composite Index — up from roughly 16% before the war began — Canadian investors already have meaningful built-in exposure (12).
 If your portfolio is heavy in tech or growth stocks, adding dividend-paying energy names like CNQ or Suncor can help take some of the edge off, as Fitz-Gerald suggests with his teeter-totter analogy.

 — with files from Melanie Huddart